httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 # Invalid Messages {#invalid}

 This document describes a number of ways that a message can be invalid.
-Invalid messages MUST NOT be processed except to log an error and produce an error response.
+Invalid messages MUST NOT be processed further except to log an error and produce an error response.

 The format is designed to allow incremental processing.
 Implementations need to be aware of the possibility that an error might be detected after performing